Solid Waste and Recycling

 Solid Waste Group

-The City created a Solid Waste Group in the Public Works Department in May 2022 to address the recognized need for more focused attention on solid waste management.
-The Solid Waste Group is dedicated to upholding Bellingham’s natural beauty by addressing environmental safety and health concerns, water quality hazards, right-of-way obstructions, code compliance issues, and more.
+In May 2022, the City formed a Solid Waste Group in the Public Works Department to address the recognized need for more focused attention on solid waste management.
+This group is dedicated to upholding Bellingham’s natural beauty by addressing environmental safety and health concerns, water quality hazards, right-of-way obstructions, code compliance issues, litter clean-up, and more.
 We achieve this through waste prevention, waste disposal, and resource recovery.
-We believe in the promotion of solid waste management best practices through education and development of partnerships with the public.
+City staff promote solid waste management best practices through education and the development of community partnerships.

 Waste Prevention

-The Solid Waste Group implements and coordinates programs to reduce the amount of solid waste generated in Bellingham, including:
+We implement and coordinate programs to reduce the amount of solid waste generated in Bellingham, including:

 Residential recycling and garbage services in Bellingham are provided by Sanitary Service Company (SSC) under a contract to the City.
 Please contact SSC directly with questions about your garbage or recycling service.